matyalatte/tuw/examples/other_features/multiple/README.md

-# Multiple Definition
+# Multiple Definitions

 You can put multiple definitions in `"gui": []`.
-On the exe, you can select one of them from `Menu`.
+These definitions can be selected from the `Menu` in the executable.

 ![advanced](https://github.com/matyalatte/tuw/assets/69258547/956be42e-6931-4b71-ae3c-180103a93714)